dudleyirish/CS6350/DecisionTree/readme.md

 p2b.m - A function that takes the input file names as arguments and performs the tests for part b.
 Generates the error rate table into p2b_error.tex which is included in the homework solution.
+To run the tests start Octave then eval the function:

+octave> p2b("path to training data", "path to test data");

+This will run all of the training and testing and generate the error rate table into p2b_error.tex.

 p3a.m - A function that takes the input file names as arguments and performs the tests for part a.